 The word backpacking and Japan are not often used in the same sentence.
 It is assumed that the country is far too expensive to accommodate the lowly backpacker.
 But it’s not true.
 Backpacking Japan is the best and very, very do-able on a limited budget.
-I know because I’ve just done it with my kids so there.

 This post may contain affiliate links.
 They cost you nothing, but we make a small commission.